Brontë Birthplace: Later history

-2022 and beyond
+2022 - 2024

 A campaign to purchase the property for community use was established in July 2022, with the establishment of the Brontë Birthplace Steering Group, which worked in partnership with the existing charity the Thornton and Allerton Community Association Ltd (TACA).
 Brontë Birthplace Limited was set up as a Community Benefit Society in June 2023, independent of TACA, and produced a 7-year business plan in October 2023.

 In November 2023 the future of the building was secured, to be restored and preserved as a cultural and educational centre and visitor attraction.
 A major contributor to the community share scheme was Nigel West, whose father Jim West had inherited the house and donated it to the church.
 Jim had inherited the house in 1959 from his aunt Florrie, who had been a cousin of Charlotte Brontë's husband Arthur Bell Nicholls.
 Another patron of the project was Duncan McCargo, a professor of global affairs and English at Nanyang Technological University, whose father's family grew up in Bradford.
 Supporters included television journalist Christa Ackroyd.
 Bradford City Council supported the project with a substantial grant linked to Bradford UK City of Culture 2025.

-The plan is to operate a cafe / small restaurant / events space on the ground floor and to generate income by renting four upstairs bedrooms, decorated in the style of the Brontës' time in the house, as holiday lets or to visiting scholars.
-Brontë Birthplace Limited completed their purchase of the property at the end of March 2024, and planned to begin extensive renovations as soon as possible.
+2025 - A Royal Opening

+Exactly 210 years after the Brontës moved to the parsonage in Thornton, the Brontë Birthplace officially opened in May 2025.
+This day was celebrated with a royal visit from Her Majesty Queen Camilla.
+Over 600 people stood outside the house on Market Street to welcome Her Majesty to Thornton.

+Since the grand opening, the Brontë Birthplace operates as a visitor experience centre, with a cafe and events space for the community.
+The house is furnished in the style of the Brontës' time and provides a hands-on experience, allowing visitors to walk in the footsteps of the literary icons.
+The three bedrooms upstairs are available for booking overnight stays, allowing for the unique experience of sleeping where the Brontë sisters once slept.

+2026 - Royal Patronage

+In June 2026, Her Majesty Queen Camilla accepted an invitation to become a Royal Patron of the Brontë Birthplace.